 Visiting Bristol?
 Fantastic.
 There are so many amazing things to do in Bristol, and the city is famous for its beautiful natural location and cultural history.
 However, what if you don’t want to spend money on entertainment?
 What are the best things to do in Bristol for free?

 This guide will cover all the best free things to do in Bristol.
 You can be inspired, have fun, and stick to a budget, so don’t worry.
 Bristol just so happens to be an excellent budget-friendly UK holiday destination.

 Blaise Castle is nothing short of idyllic.
 The 18th-century decorative castle sits on a 650-acre estate, where you’ll also find a 19th-century house and an art museum to explore.
 The grounds are manicured and expansive, perfect for picnicking and leisurely walks on sunny days.
 There are plenty of exhibitions and history to see indoors, making Blaise Castle a great blend of indoor and outdoor activity in Bristol.

 Better still?
 Entrance to Blaise Castle is free.
-If you want a taste of budget-friendly history in Bristol, it really doesn’t come better than a day at Blaise Castle.
+If you want a taste of budget-friendly history in Bristol, one of the best free days out in Bristol is at Blaise Castle.
 Allow at least a few hours to visit, plus longer on hot days so that you can enjoy lazing around on the grass.

 *Extra tip: Blaise Castle is only open to the public on set days that are liable to change.
 Check ahead of time to see if the castle is open when visiting Bristol.
 If not, enjoy the museum and exterior view instead. *